Johnny Haynes

+Fulham F.C. at 1958 with following players, from left standing: Eddie Lowe, George Cohen, Roy Bentley, Tony Macedo, Joe Stapleton, Jim Langley; front row: Graham Leggat, J. Hill, M. Cook, Johnny Haynes and Tosh Chamberlain.

+England national football team at Empire Stadium, London 11th April 1959.
+From left, standing: Ronnie Clayton, Billy Wright (captain), Don Howe, Eddie Hopkinson, Ron Flowers, Graham Swaw, Joe Shaw; front row: Bryan Douglas, Peter Broadbent, Bobby Charlton, Johnny Haynes and Doug Holden.

 John Norman Haynes (17 October 1934 – 18 October 2005) was an English association footballer who played as an inside forward.
 He made 56 appearances for his country including 22 as captain.
 He was selected for three World Cup finals squads playing in the latter two of those.
 Nicknamed "the Maestro", his attacking play was noted for two-footed passing ability, vision and deftness of touch.
 Haynes is widely regarded as Fulham's greatest ever player, remaining loyal there for twenty years despite coming no nearer to a major trophy win than two FA Cup semi-final appearances.
 Immediately following the abolition of the £20 maximum wage in 1961, he became the first player to be paid £100 a week.
 He also had a spell on loan with Toronto City in 1961 and ended his playing days at Durban City, winning there the only trophy he won in his football career.